Nursing Facility Transition Program

 - Other needed items or services may be approved by Program Coordinators.

-An eligible person is one who qualifies both medically and financially for the Medicaid Home and Community Based Services Waiver (HCBS) program.
-The grant is used only for one-time costs associated with the transition; thereafter, the Medicaid program will pay for all services when the HCBS waiver is approved.
+The grant is used only for one-time costs associated with the transition; thereafter, the Medicaid program will pay for all services when the HCBS waiver is approved, or services through other funded programs.

 - Services/supports available and in place for client to live in community